-Parents are reminded of the need to address all outstanding 2022 School Fees.
-Those families who opted for a three payments per year plan, should have now made their final payment.
+Parents are reminded of the need to address all outstanding 2023 School Fees.
+Those families who opted for a three payments per year plan should have now made their final payment.
 Details of these outstanding fees have been sent.
-Please correspond about financial matters to our School Bursar, Mrs Linda Robertson on the email address email@example.com or by phone 92532501
+Please correspond about financial matters to our School Bursar, Mrs Linda Robertson by email address firstname.lastname@example.org or by phone at 92532502.

-Parents have previously been asked to confirm plans for not continuing enrolment at Sacred Heart Primary School in Highgate for the 2023 School Year and indicate this in writing.
-Thank you to the 70 families who have responded to the survey as requested.
+Parents have previously been asked to confirm plans for not continuing enrolment at Sacred Heart Primary School in Highgate for the 2024 School Year and indicate this in writing.
+Thank you to the majority of families who have responded to the survey as requested.
 There are however, a number of outstanding responses that are still needed.
-As this information is to assist with administrative plans for waiting enrolments and staffing levels, you were required to confirm this information to the School Office by today, Friday 23rd September.
-Failure to provide a term’s notice in writing of a withdrawal, will incur an additional term’s fees
+As this information is to assist with administrative plans for waiting for enrolments and staffing levels, you were required to confirm this information to the School Office by last Friday 15th September.
+Failure to provide a term’s notice in writing of a withdrawal will incur an additional term’s fees.

 A Catholic School of Excellence

 An effective community developing students as whole Christian persons

 Archdiocese of Perth- SUBSCRIBE TO THE eRECORD

 Local news from across our parishes, agencies, schools and organisations can be delivered weekly directly to your inbox via The eRecord.
 It contains the latest news, events and photos from the Archdiocese.
 Parishes receive a PDF copy of the e-newsletter to print off and distribute for those who don’t have or don’t use email.
 Subscribe to the e-newsletter by sending details to

 In closing, can I thank everyone for their wonderful efforts to ensure a successful and happy term here at Sacred Heart!
 The Term Four Parent Planner is on the school website.
 Please access this in order to see our term progress smoothly.